McLaren Automotive: Origin and founder

 McLaren Automotive replaced McLaren Cars in 2010.
 McLaren Cars had been founded in 1985 and released the McLaren F1 in 1992.
 Between 1994 and 2010, McLaren Cars was registered as a 'dormant company', before the founding of McLaren Automotive in 2010.
 The new company was originally separate from the existing McLaren companies to enable investment in the new venture, but was brought together in July 2017 after Ron Dennis sold his shares in McLaren Automotive and McLaren Group.

 McLaren's Formula One founder Bruce McLaren was born in Auckland, New Zealand in 1937, and learned about cars and engineering at his parents' service station and workshop there.
 By 15, he had entered a local hillclimb in an Austin 7 Ulster, winning his first race in the car.
 In 1958, McLaren arrived in the United Kingdom with the 'Driver to Europe' scheme, intended to help Australian and New Zealand racers to compete in Europe.
-His mentor, Jack Brabham, introduced him to Cooper Cars, a small team based in Surbiton, Surrey.
+His mentor, Jack Brabham, introduced him to Cooper Car Company, a small team based in Surbiton, Surrey.
 Auspiciously starting his Formula One career in 1958, McLaren joined the Formula One team a year later.
 That same year, he won the US Grand Prix at age 22, making him the youngest Grand Prix winner to that date.
 He stayed with Cooper for a further seven years, winning three more Grands Prix and other races, driving for Jaguar and Aston Martin, and winning the 24 Hours of Le Mans in 1966 with Ford.

 McLaren founded Bruce McLaren Motor Racing in 1963.
-A year later, the company built the first true McLaren race car – the M1 (24 customer cars were produced by Elva).
+A year later, the company built the first true McLaren race car, the M1 (24 customer cars were produced by Elva).
 Its successor, the M1B, allowed McLaren into the Can-Am championship, where it dominated with 43 victories, almost three times more than rival Porsche.
 In 1965, the first McLaren Formula One car, the M2B, debuted at the Monaco Grand Prix.